 In the last few days, I have come to make an unsettling observation.

 There are important things in life that have direct consequences and must be dealt with immediately.
-Then there are the other things that hardly lead to any physically manifest effects, and yet hold the capacity to quietly obliterate the world as it is known when they do come into ovservation.
+Then there are the other things that hardly lead to any physically manifest effects and yet hold the capacity to quietly obliterate the world as it is known when they do come into observation.
 This was one of those other moments for me.

 I realised that I cannot think on paper anymore.